Riding the Trend or Protecting Profits | HCA Healthcare Inc. (HCA)

 HCA’s Market Performance

-HCA stocks went down by -2.62% for the week, with a monthly jump of 10.88% and a quarterly performance of 16.90%, while its annual performance rate touched 83.56%.
-The volatility ratio for the week stands at 2.31% while the volatility levels for the past 30 days are set at 2.31% for HCA Healthcare Inc..
-The simple moving average for the period of the last 20 days is -0.36% for HCA stocks with a simple moving average of 29.29% for the last 200 days.
+HCA stocks went up by 1.63% for the week, with a monthly drop of -1.10% and a quarterly performance of 19.54%, while its annual performance rate touched 85.28%.
+The volatility ratio for the week stands at 1.83% while the volatility levels for the past 30 days are set at 2.09% for HCA Healthcare Inc..
+The simple moving average for the period of the last 20 days is -0.05% for HCA stocks with a simple moving average of 29.41% for the last 200 days.

 Analysts’ Opinion of HCA